maxint-rd/mxUnified74HC595/README.md

 You can download the .ZIP library files from the locations mentioned above.
 Use the Arduino IDE to add the .ZIP library file via the menu.
 Alternatively copy all library files into a folder under your /libraries/ folder and restart the IDE.

+The ATtiny85 can be programmed using a programmer such as the USBasp.
+This library was tested with an ATtiny85 running at 8MHz, using the attiny core by David A. Mellis.
+It was installed using the Arduino IDE boardmanager.
+For more information see also [his github page](https://github.com/damellis/attiny), this [tutorial by SparkFun](https://learn.sparkfun.com/tutorials/tiny-avr-programmer-hookup-guide/attiny85-use-hints) and this [YouTube video by Make:](https://www.youtube.com/watch?v=30rPt802n1k).

 # Pinouts & connections
 The 74HC595 shift register requires three pins plus VCC/GND.
 The shift register can be connected to the hardware SPI pin for best speed.